CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

 - AsciiDoc

-1) if clipboard contains text URL: 'http://' or 'https://'. it changes pasted text according to these templates:
+1) if clipboard contains text URL: 'http://' or 'https://'. plugin changes text according to templates:

 - for Markdown: [Text](url)
 - for reStructuredText: `Text <url>`__
 - for MediaWiki: [url Text]
 - for AsciiDoc: url[title]

-2) if clipboard contains a picture. plugin then suggests to save the picture in the folder of the current file, and after that it inserts the link to this new file.
+2) if clipboard contains a picture. plugin suggests to save the picture in the folder of the current file (or the folder of the current Project Manager project, by option). after that it inserts the link to this new file.

 - for Markdown: '![alt text](filename.png "Title")
 - for reStructuredText: .. image:: filename.png